 - Very few Keyboard Wedge or USB Scanners can simulate pressing a function key from the keyboard.
-However, if this operation is needed, the IDAutomation SC5 USB Barcode Scanner can emulate all function keys as well as other keys such PgUp, PgDn, Backspace, Tab, Enter, Esc, Insert, Delete, Home and End.
+However, if this operation is needed, the IDAutomation SC5 USB Barcode Scanner can emulate all function keys as well as other keys such as PgUp, PgDn, Backspace, Tab, Enter, Esc, Insert, Delete, Home, and End.
 To activate this ability, simply enable "Function Key Emulation Mode" by scanning the appropriate barcode in the manual.
 Using this method, lower ASCII codes in a Code 128 barcode will simulate pressing a key on the keyboard.
 For example, an ASCII 23 (0x17 in the manual) digit encoded in a bar-code will send the same codes to a computer as if the F7 function key was pressed.
 Because the scanner manual only lists hexadecimal numbers, it may be necessary to refer to the ASCII chart for conversions.

 Barcode Scanner ASCII String Decoder

 - IDAutomation's Free Barcode Scanner ASCII String Decoder is a software